 logo

 With the advancements in healthcare and technology, the average American today lives longer than ever.
 So, it’s very important to have a retirement corpus that can grow safely and steadily and have the ability to provide a fixed stream of income during the retirement years.
 This not only helps you mitigate the risk of outliving your income but also ensures that you continue to live a decent life even in your retirement.

-The Lincoln OptiBlend FIA is one such annuity that helps you grow your retirement account with much less risk.
-Through its higher caps, participation rates, and performance-trigger rates, It offers faster growth with principal protection.
+The Lincoln OptiBlend FIA helps you grow your retirement account with less risk.
+Through its relatively higher caps, participation rates, and performance-trigger rates, it offers faster growth with principal protection.
 The product’s plain vanilla nature (with no optional paid riders) might also appeal to people who don’t like to deep-dive into the complex methodologies often associated with the riders.
-If you are considering buying a Fixed Indexed Annuity that is purely growth-oriented, the Lincoln OptiBlend 5 FIA may be a decent product to look after.
+If you are considering buying a Fixed Indexed Annuity that is purely growth-oriented, the Lincoln OptiBlend FIA may be a good option to consider.

+logo